djazayeri/openmrs-contrib-databaseexporter/README.md

 * You can choose to specify 0-N transforms, which will run in the order that they are listed in your configuration file.
 * Transforms can exclude rows altogether, so even if a rowFilter chooses to include a particular row, a rowTransform may later decide to exclude it.
 * Transforms can add completely new rows
 * Many transforms support "expressions".
-Wne you see the word "expression" in the description below, this means that it supports free text, as well as replacement values for any other value within the row in the format "Hello ${another_column_name_in_the_row}"
+When you see the word "expression" in the description below, this means that it supports free text, as well as replacement values for any other value within the row in the format "Hello ${another_column_name_in_the_row}"

 The list of available filters, and their configuration options, is as follows: